jalilabdollahi/jalilabdollahi/README.md

 ---

+### [PythonMissions](https://github.com/jalilabdollahi/pythonmissions) — Learn Python for DevOps by fixing broken scripts

+> 15 progressive missions · 3 difficulty bands · Beginner to advanced

+A fully local Python troubleshooting game where each mission gives you a broken script to repair in a safe sandbox.
+Fix the bug, run the tests, read the debrief, and move forward through a structured path from simple syntax issues to more realistic DevOps-style automation problems.

+**Stack:** Python · Rich · pytest · sandboxed mission runner

+---

 ### [GitMissions](https://github.com/jalilabdollahi/gitmissions) — Learn Git by breaking it — then fixing it

 > 225 challenges · 14 modules · First commits to incident war games